 Creeks, kloofs and streams

-What springs to mind as an obvious solution was the construction of wells.
-Today evidence of that solution being applied by the initial settlers is evidenced by a well – which is still operational – at my great great-grandfather’s house at No 7 Castle Hill.
-In addition documentary evidence of a well located on the western side of Market Square during the 1820s, is available to substantiate its existence.
+What was an obvious solution was the construction of wells.
+Today evidence of that solution being applied by the initial settlers can be seen in a well – which is still operational – at my great great-grandfather’s house at No 7 Castle Hill.
+In addition documentary evidence of a well located on the western side of the Market Square during the 1820s, is available to substantiate its existence.
 As this was a public well, it bears testament to the civic mindedness of the community.

 The existence of this well is recorded due to the fact that an enterprising businessman, Fortuin Weys, built a pump to pipe water from this well to the beach, thereby making it easier for sale and transport to ships.

-Without question, there must have been further attempts at constructing wells both public and private over the succeeding fifteen years, but none are extant.
-The dearth of records precludes one from understanding this period generally let alone minor topic such as wells.
+Without question, there must have been further attempts at constructing wells, both public and private, over the succeeding fifteen years, but none are extant.
+The dearth of records precludes one from understanding this period generally let alone a relatively minor topic such as wells.

 JO Smith’s Proposal

 It goes without saying that there must have been further attempts at well construction until 1846 given the industrious and enterprising nature of the settlers.
 That said, the next recorded attempt at providing a water supply was on the 17th April 1846, when a Mr. John Owen Smith wrote to the Colonial Office stating that he “has just returned from England bringing with him a quantity of iron water pipes for the purpose of laying down in such a spot as may facilitate the supplies of shipping with fresh water.
 Furthermore he explained “that for this purpose, it will be necessary to occupy a portion of Government ground as well as to sink a well upon Government property, a vast inconvenience is our experience for want of a ready and good supply of pure water to the shipping in this port”.